WingDr/siyuan-plugin-citation/README.md

 > A citation plugin that implements basic functionality, hoping to make your SiYuan more academically oriented.

-**Based on the suggestion from [ttChen](https://getquicker.net/User/Actions/395924-ttChen), in the upcoming versions, the functionality of accessing Zotero using the [debug-bridge](https://github.com/retorquere/zotero-better-bibtex/releases/download/debug-bridge/debug-bridge-6.7.79.emile.limonia.xpi) plugin will be implemented.
-This method offers faster access speed and higher efficiency compared to the current method of using Better BibTeX.
-Additionally, it enables the implementation of many additional features (refer to [ttChen's Quicker action](https://getquicker.net/User/Actions/395924-ttChen) for details).
-Users who use Zotero/Juris-M databases should prepare in advance.
-For specific preparation methods, please refer to [Run Javascript in Zotero](https://www.yuque.com/chentaotao-cf9fr/gthfy4/clqahv57w5ugmdev).**
+**Starting from version 0.1.1, this plugin now supports accessing Zotero using the [debug-bridge](https://github.com/retorquere/zotero-better-bibtex/releases/download/debug-bridge/debug-bridge-6.7.79.emile.limonia.xpi) plugin.
+Compared to the current method of using better-bibtex, this approach provides faster access and higher efficiency.
+Additionally, it enables many extra functionalities (for more details, see the [ttChen's Quicker Actions](https://getquicker.net/User/Actions/395924-ttChen), which might be integrated into this plugin for both Siyuan and Zotero functionalities).
+Users who wish to utilize this feature should prepare in advance by following the specific steps outlined in [Run Javascript in Zotero](https://www.yuque.com/chentaotao-cf9fr/gthfy4/clqahv57w5ugmdev).**

 **Special thanks to [Geo123abc](https://github.com/Geo123abc) for creating the [tutorial video](https://www.bilibili.com/video/BV17u411j79z/?vd_source=b4b4ca14b1a866918dcef4ca52896f03).**

-**In version 0.0.6, the template handling method has been expanded by incorporating the template engine template.js.
-The templates used previously can still be used in subsequent versions.
-If you want to use more advanced template syntax, please refer to [Advanced Template Syntax](#advanced-template-syntax).**

-**In version 0.05, the indexing method of documents in the literature library has been changed from document titles to document names.
-After updating, the plugin will automatically update the names of unnamed literature note documents during the first startup.
-Please restart SiYuan afterwards to ensure that the literature notes count in the top right corner matches the number of documents in the library.
-When a document is created, its title will be set as the literature's citekey, and it can be changed later as desired.
-However, please do not change the document name in the document properties.**

-**In version 0.04, a switch for "Customize Citation Link" has been added to the settings tab.
-If you are not an experienced user familiar with regular expression searching and SiYuan reference logic, please do not enable it.**

-**In SiYuan version 2.9.4, you can use `Shift/Ctrl+Enter` to create line breaks in the "Literature Note Template" in the settings panel.**

 ## Features